systemd/systemd/docs/ENVIRONMENT.md

   friends.
 This is equivalent to passing `--suppress-sync=yes` on the `systemd-nspawn` command line.

+* `$SYSTEMD_NSPAWN_NETWORK_MAC=...` — if set, allows users to set a specific MAC address for a container, ensuring that it uses the provided value instead of generating a random one.
+It is effective when used with `--network-veth`.
+The expected format is six groups of two hexadecimal digits separated by colons, e.g. `SYSTEMD_NSPAWN_NETWORK_MAC=12:34:56:78:90:AB`

 `systemd-logind`:

 * `$SYSTEMD_BYPASS_HIBERNATION_MEMORY_CHECK=1` — if set, report that